centau/ecr/docs/tuts/crashcourse.md

 These views cannot iterate directly over a single pool, it performs checks in multiple pools per iteration to check if an entity has all of the specified components.
 The more components specified by the view the slower iteration will be.

 You cannot accurately check the amount of entities contained in a multi-type view without actually iterating through it.
-The `#` len operator will however give an *estimate* of the amount of entities contained in it.
+The `#` length operator will however give an *estimate* of the amount of entities contained in it.
 The actual amount of entities in a view will not be greater than the estimated amount.

 ### Usage